 - Improves capacity between the 241 and 91 tolled systems

 - Helps achieve the regional goals of reducing emissions from transportation sources by improving movement in congested areas along the 241 and 91

-As the lead agency, Caltrans prepared a SEIR/SEIS for the project.
-The environmental review process is mandated by the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
-The purpose of the environmental report is to identify the project’s potential environmental impacts, and to develop measures to avoid, minimize and/or mitigate impacts.
+Mandated by the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA), the purpose of the environmental report is to identify the project’s potential environmental impacts, and to develop measures to avoid, minimize and/or mitigate impacts.
 The original EIR/EIS was prepared in 1994, but due to changes within the 91 Corridor, a Supplemental EIR/EIS was prepared and has analyzed the following two alternatives:

 - No build option

 - Build a tolled median-to-median direct connector linking the northbound 241 Toll Road to the eastbound 91 Express Lanes and the westbound 91 Express Lanes to the southbound 241 Toll Road.
 Additionally, this option would widen the Gypsum Canyon Road undercrossing and construct retaining walls at specific locations.